-Aurora Cannabis Inc. (NYSE:ACB) shares were dropping Thursday following the announcement that co-founder and CEO Terry Booth will retire.
+Aurora Cannabis Inc. ACB shares were dropping Thursday following the announcement that co-founder and CEO Terry Booth will retire.

 Aurora, an early darling of the cannabis industry, said in a press release that Executive Chairman Michael Singer will become interim CEO.

 BNN Bloomberg had reported earlier in the day that the company would cut its workforce by about 10%.